A

 stood out greatly as one of Carrie's

-tormentors big time.
+tormentors big time especially during one of her first scene's with her blocking by whacking this character over the head with her ball cap.
 She shows it off well as a smart aleck showing alot of spunk into her role.
 She really got into what she did here in which it shows and should feel rewarded.

 Michael Talbott (Freddy) drew a good burly type of appeal in his supporting role as another teenage troublemaker in which he shows a great sarcastic attitude as one of those typical asshole types.
 He just draws across as one of those types who likes to clown around in a bad way.
 I had to mention him since I will always remember what he did in his performance even if it wasn't huge.